 St Mary's Cathedral, Edinburgh - Saturday 4 June 2016

-Further shows will take place in 2017 with a series of physical vinyl editions and research publication to follow.
+Further shows will take place in 2019 with a series of physical vinyl editions and a research publication to follow.

 “We all love reverberation.
 As kids, we play in it – yelling in forests and caves, surreptitiously dropping objects in huge churches – mouths wide open at the lingering smears of sound which comes back to us.
 The Resono project, taking place in carefully sought out venues throughout Scotland, exploits this sense of playing within sound by creating ‘sound art’ designed specifically for these reverberant spaces.
 The effect of swimming in sound, whether it’s in a cathedral or a disused sugar silo, promises to amaze audiences, recalling childhood experimentation, allowing new understandings of how sound behaves in space.”